 The 2007 OPB documentary, Beervana, reinforced my thoughts.
 Written and produced by Beth Harrington, Beervana provides a short but sweet video snapshot of Portland's beer history.
-This is "must see" TV and you can view it here if you haven't seen it.
-Good stuff.
+This is "must see" TV and it reruns occasionally or you can watch it online here.
+Very good stuff.

 My opportunity to write Portland's beer history presented itself a few years later.
 I had worked in corporate communications and marketing for many years prior to the crash of 2008.
 For someone of my experience and age, that work effectively evaporated in the downturn.
 By 2010-11, I was looking for a way to use my talents outside the corporate setting.
 That led to freelance writing, this blog and, eventually, the book project.